Published By Janet Gershen-Siegel at October 26th, 2021

 This section also adds a Composition Credit Appraisal.
 This number runs 1 through 4, and it reflects D&B’s overall rating of a business’s creditworthiness.
 Lower numbers are better.
 A D&B rating might look like 3A4.

-Numbers range from 1 to 5.
-1 is businesses least likely to fail.
-5 is firms most likely to fail.
+Numbers range from one to five.
+One is businesses least likely to fail.
+Five is firms most likely to fail.
 The Financial Stress Class measures likelihood of failure.

 The Credit Score Class measures how often a company is delinquent in paying its bills.
-Numbers range from 1 to 5.
-1 is businesses least likely to be late.
-5 is firms most likely to be late making payments.
+Numbers range from one to five.
+One is businesses least likely to be late.
+Five is firms most likely to be late making payments.
 More granular scores run from 101 to 670.
 670 is the highest risk.

 D&B offers Credit Evaluator Plus™.
 According to them, it’s “A credit report for simple credit decisions.”
 It can help you quickly determine a company’s risk of late payment.
 And it can help you identify how much credit to extend based on a company’s D&B PAYDEX® Score, D&B Maximum Credit Recommendation, and past payment behavior.
 As of the third quarter of 2021, it costs $61.99 to get a report for one company.